GentSht/ArXiV_analysis/README.md

     <img src="reports/figures/f1_macro_all_classifiers.png" width=35% height=35%>
 </p>

 The precision, recall and F1 score per category as measured by each estimator can be also observed to have a high values as shown in the three figures below.
+The precision, recall and F1 scores follow the same trend across the three classifier i.e. lower values for the minority category.
+Overall, the decision tree seems to be the best one since its recall for **CC** is at the same level as the other metrics.

 <p>
     <img src="reports/figures/LogisticRegression_cat_prf.png" width=35% height=35%>